Bishopscourt, Isle of Man: History

 Previously the official residence of the Bishop of Sodor and Man, the current Bishopscourt House and estate are now in private ownership.

 Bishopscourt is situated north of Kirk Michael on the primary A3 Castletown to Ramsey road and is known as a historic point in the TT races, adjacent to the 16th Milestone road-side marker of the Snaefell Mountain Course close to the tertiary C19 Orrisdale Loop Road junction.

 The Bishopscourt Manse and the Bishop's Glen form part of the boundary of the parishes of Michael and Ballaugh.
 The bishop's Chapel of St Nicholas was the diocese's pro-cathedral from 1895 until the estate's sale in 1976.
-One of its former owners was Lord Bishop George Lloyd of Chester, who married his daughter to the son of Chancellor David Yale.
+One of its former residents was Bishop George Lloyd, whose daughter married the son of Chancellor David Yale.

 From 1643 to 1651, the 7th Earl of Derby, Lord of Mann and the grandson of the 17th Earl of Oxford, used the palace as his summer estate while the see was vacant.
 During the English Civil War under Cromwell, Commander-in-Chief Thomas Fairfax, 3rd Lord Fairfax of Cameron, appointed James Chaloner as Governor of the Isle of Man, and he used the palace as his primary residence.

 The palace is over 700 years old and was sold around 2020 for about 6 million pounds.